-An overview of the season to date.
-(December 2016)
+An overview of the season to date (August 2019).

-We have come to the end of another beekeeping year.
-In general bees came through the winter 2015/16 with strong
+We are coming to the end of another beekeeping year.

-Fingal North Dublin Beekeepers Association meet at 8.00p.m. in the Christian Brothers schools Swords on the
+Fingal North Dublin Beekeepers Association usually meet at 8.00p.m. in the Christian Brothers School, Swords on the

 Map to get to the Christian Brothers